r00tarded/voter/README.md

 **upvoteusers** -- array containing user names to upvote if a post from them is found

-**redditAccounts** - array containing logins for the reddit accounts you wish to vote with
+**redditaccounts** - array containing logins for the reddit accounts you wish to vote with

 ### example config file

 ````
 {
-   "userAgent":"Mozilla/5.0 (Macintosh; Intel Mac OS X 10_13_6) AppleWebKit/605.1.15 (KHTML, like Gecko) Version/11.1.2 Safari/605.1.15",
+   "useragent":"Mozilla/5.0 (Macintosh; Intel Mac OS X 10_13_6) AppleWebKit/605.1.15 (KHTML, like Gecko) Version/11.1.2 Safari/605.1.15",
    "datadir":"data",
    "limit":100,
    "sleep":30,